 - Sponsored a used bike drive for Project Recycle, a local non-profit that repairs and repurposes used bicycles, turning them into “good as new” bikes for needy children, collecting over 80 used bicycles.

 - Provided volunteer support for the Castle Rock Turkey Rock Trot, a 5k run/walk event on Thanksgiving Day.
-(While it’s not a bike ride, the proceeds benefit DETF).
+While it’s not a bike ride, the proceeds benefit the Help and Hope Center.

 10-20 enthusiastic volunteers typically participate in each event.